-Reaching Victoria Falls town, we visit the natural wonder of Victoria Falls waterfall to admire the world's largest sheet of falling water up close.
+Reaching Victoria Falls town, you can visit the natural wonder of Victoria Falls waterfall to admire the world's largest sheet of falling water up close.
 This is Mosi-oa-Tunya, which translates as 'The Smoke that Thunders'.
 Standing before Vic Falls the mists rising off the waterfall rain down on you and the pounding of the Zambezi River plummeting 108 metres down fills your ears.
-Visiting Victoria Falls is an inspiring and unforgettable highlight of our travels!
+Visiting Victoria Falls is an inspiring and unforgettable experience so don't miss out!

-After marvelling at Victoria Falls you are free to unwind at the lodge, explore the town or jump into an adventure activity.
+This afternoon you are free to unwind at the lodge, explore the town of Victoria Falls or jump into an adventure activity.
 Your guide can help you to select and book activities at Vic Falls, with a plethora of options available.
 Top favourite activities at Vic Falls include; white water rafting, bungee jumping, helicopter, small plane or microlight flights and gorge swinging.

 Our small group overland safari comes to a close this morning after breakfast at the lodge in Victoria Falls, Zimbabwe.